Michiel van den Bos: 2020s

 In 2020, Van den Bos collaborated with Alex Brandon to reimagine iconic songs of Deus Ex for the album Conspiravision: Deus Ex Remixed to celebrate the 20th anniversary.
 Van den Bos made the full OST of Age of Wonders 4 which released in 2023.
 It is composed predominantly of completely new material with a few nods to legacy songs.
 In 2023, Van den Bos crafted the music for mobile game Sonic Dream Team.
 On 15 May 2023, Van den Bos released a composed and mixed lo-fi soundtrack called Age of Wonders 4 LoFi Fantasy which includes a few AoW 1 and 3 songs.
 Van den Bos made soundtracks for the AoW 4 expansions: Empires & Ashes (November 2023), and Eldritch Realms (June 2024).

 Musical style and influences

 Van den Bos' musical style is primarily energetic electronica, natural orchestral and soundscapes.
-His specialties are music sequencing.
+His speciality is music sequencing.
 His studio consists of multiple, custom built audio PCs with a myriad of high end sample packages.
 He uses high end music samples such as EastWest Sounds, Vienna Instruments, Steinberg, Cinesamples.
 Spectrasonics and Native Instruments.

 Van den Bos' greatest musical influences are John Williams, Jerry Goldsmith, LTJ Bukem; Commodore 64 composers Martin Galway, Rob Hubbard, Jeroen Tel, Ben Daglish; metal bands Carcass, At the Gates, Insomnium; and electronic artists PFM, Underworld and Artemis.

 Van den Bos is also an indie/alternative DJ with the alias Mike Boss.
-His debut EP is Taking the Fifth (deep house) followed by Drifting Through Static (techno) in 2014.
-The UNATCO remix of the album Conspiravision was on NTS Radio Node w/ Avant on 22 December 2016.
+His debut EP was Taking the Fifth (deep house), followed by Drifting Through Static (techno), both released in 2014.